 1. "So why are you a fan?
 What made you a fan?"

 When I was growing up, home videos proved that I was groomed to be a Mets fan.
 I had the Mets jacket, the Mets cap, and I even had the cocky Mets demeanor.
 I was this way all the way up to 1995.
 I started to watch TV, especially sports, more heavily than before.
 In that year, my allegiance within baseball and basketball were made.
 I became a Yankee fan and a Knicks fan that year.
 Though I am a disgrunted Knicks fan (screw you, Dolan!), I still love the team, especially doing the Patrick Ewing era.
-As for the Yankees, if this blog isn't a testament for my love of them, nothing can.
+As for the Yankees, if this blog isn't a testament for my love of them, nothing can.2.
+"What games in you life stand out and you will always remember good and bad?"

 What mades me a fan though?
 Maybe it's how closely I follow the team.
 Maybe it's the reason why I read the Times, Post and Daily News.
 Maybe it's the reverence I show for my Mariano Rivera jersey.
 Maybe it's the fact that I have a "game cap" and my "going out" Yankee caps.
 Maybe it's that I have so much Yankee stuff on my walls at home and at school that the walls are ready to fall with all the Yankee awesomeness.